guildai/guild.ai/pages/start.md

 guild open --sourcecode --path train.py
 ```

-Guild opens the snapshotted `train.py` using the default system
+Guild opens the copy `train.py` used for the run with the default
-program for `py` files.
+system program for `py` files.

 ![](/assets/img/code-start.png)